Gestalt: our sense of visual balance affects everything we see. And feel.

 Gestalt's contribution to learning cannot be overstated.
 For learning to be effective, it has to be through developing a mindset in which thought is coordinated and linked through new organisations and connections instead of a perpetual repetition or memorising of raw information.
 Kohler called this method insight or discovery learning.
 He argues that the most efficient way of learning is not necessarily through trial and error or by watching someone solve a problem, but through cognition, i.e. the learner's ability to visualise the issue and solve it internally rather than externally.

 An example of Gestalt's application in education, such as its Principle of Closure, is when the topic presented to students is left incomplete to some extent or loose, i.e. not fully "closed" whereby questions are pre-empted and conclusions imposed by the teacher.
-Therefore, the focus should be on giving students the cognitive space in which they can discover links independently within the given topic.
+Therefore, the focus should be on providing students with the cognitive space to discover links independently within the given topic.

 A guiding principle of a good teacher should be to present the new topic as clearly as possible, as simply as possible, always striving to link up the new information to the student's existing knowledge.

 Following the Principle of Figure/Ground, priority should be given to outlining the key points before any in-depth exploration can occur.
-This way, the key elements stand out from the background, serving as students' cognitive anchors in their learning process.
-This, for example, can be implemented by varying the tone of the teacher's voice or in the written form by highlighting the words or phrases of particular significance to the given topic.
+This way, the key elements stand out from the background, serving as cognitive anchors for students in their learning process.
+This, for example, can be implemented by varying the tone of the teacher's voice or, in written form, by highlighting the words or phrases of particular significance to the given topic.

 ORDER, SYMMETRY & CLARITY

-If Visual language were a Spoken language, I'd say Gestalt would have been its syntax - the way of arranging words (visual element) and phrases (clusters of visual elements) to create a meaningful well-formed narrative.
+If Visual language were a Spoken language, I'd say Gestalt would have been its syntax - the way of arranging words (visual elements) and phrases (clusters of visual elements) to create a meaningful, well-formed narrative.

 - - - - - - - - - - - - - - -